Supplementary Online Textbook

 1) We will study planning in the context of Markov decision processes (MDPs) where the environment is allowed to be stochastic.
 We will cover the basic theory and algorithms for explicit state-space MDPs for exactly solving small to moderately sized problems.

-The final grade will be calculated as follows: Assignments 60%, Mid-Term 15%, Final Project 25%
+The final grade will be calculated as follows: Implementation Assignments 70%, Quizzes 30%

-Collaboration on assignments is not permitted.
-The instructor will actively check for copying of code and solutions.
-The work you hand in should be your own.
+Pairs of students may work together on the implementation assignments, but students can work individually if they prefer.
+The instructor and TAs will actively check for copying of code and solutions.
+The work you (or your team) turns in should be your own.
 Any violation of these rules will result in failing the course.

 The syllabus page shows a table-oriented view of the course schedule, and the basics of course grading.
 You can add any other comments, notes, or thoughts you have about the course structure, course policies or anything else.